thekyria/pb_tutorial_py/README.md

 - `-t` flag gives you TTY to the docker container as if you were inside the shell of the container.
 The combination of `i` and `t` gives access the the prompt of the container.
 - `--name kali1` gives the name `kali1` to the container instance.
 This can be seen in `docker ps`.
 If the `--name` is not specified, a random name is generated upon `docker run` execution, e.g. `lucid_dewdney`.
 - `thekyria/thekali:latest` specify the image to run
-- `/bin/bash` specifies the command to run in the container
+- `bash` specifies the command to run in the container

 For a complete reference on the run command see here: https://docs.docker.com/engine/reference/run/